graham-walker/youtube-dl-react-viewer/README.md

 ## Issues & Limitations
 - **Browser Playback:**
     <br>
     By default the format code `bestvideo*+bestaudio/best` is used.
 This can sometimes create videos with codecs individual browsers do not support.
-Try enabling spoof type, use a different browser, or change the format code and redownload.
+If a playback error occurs, try any of the following: open in VLC button, enable spoof type, use a different browser, change the format code and redownload.

     To create videos with better browser playback compatibility, try using the format code `(bestvideo[vcodec^=h264]+bestaudio[acodec^=aac])/mp4/best` or enable recode video in job settings.
 - **Playlists:**